mmikowski/mmikowski.github.io/_posts/2016-02-10-why-jquery.md

 slower than Vanilla JS.
 But there are three reasons why this is less an issue than one might think:

-1. Often times, performance is 'good enough'.
-While we may feel proud that using vanilla JS we can toggle a CSS attribute faster, that doesn't mean the performance delta is worth worrying about.
+1. Performance is 'good enough'.
+While we may feel proud that using Vanilla JS we can toggle a CSS attribute faster, that doesn't mean the performance delta is worth worrying about.
 Also, when you compare jQuery to Vanilla JS,
    [make sure you compare the same thing ](https://jsperf.com/vanilla-js-v-jquery-hide/11).

 2. Since jQuery is a library, not a framework, we can easily write our own plugins or routines to provide performance optimized for our situation *when it is important*. jQuery routines are general, and therefore have to consider many issues that are not present in our situation.
 For example, when you `show` an element in jQuery, it checks things like `z-index` and `opacity` of an element.
-Perhaps that those aren't condition our optimized routines have to worry about.
+Perhaps those aren't conditions our optimized routines have to worry about.

 3. DOM access speed often isn't the problem.
 For example, I once wrote a photo management application that would show 3,000 thumbnails on screen in multiple scrolling areas.
 I tried to use jQuery UI